adrienbrunet/adrienbrunet.github.io/_posts/2018-07-05-stylish-is-dead-vive-moi.md

 The submission process is really simple and I got accepted in no time.
 If you want to try it out...
 [Here you go!](https://addons.mozilla.org/en-GB/firefox/addon/hidemyfbfeed/)

+All source code is available [here on github](https://github.com/adrienbrunet/hidemyfbfeed)

 Cheers!
 :beers: